Get a free, no obligation personal loan quote with rates as low as 9.99%

 Are cash advances bad for your credit score?

 Technically, credit card cash advances don’t have a direct impact on your credit.
 The way you handle your cash advance is what can cause an effect.
-For instance, the additional fees and interest associated with cash advances can put you in debt, which can lead to missed payments, late penalties and damage to your credit score soon after.
+For instance, the additional fees and interest associated with cash advances can put you further into debt, which can potentially lead to missed payments, late penalty charges, and damage to your credit score.

 What’s the difference between a credit limit and a cash advance limit?